Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 In this paper, we proposed a novel approach for continuous slip detection using modern optical tactile sensors.
 Our method employs a physics-informed, data-driven strategy that leverages the distributed contact force field, its entropy, and the rate of change of entropy extracted from tactile sensors.
-By monitoring incipient slip with high reliability, our approach predicts slip during object grasping tasks.
-Once the slip detection classifier is trained on a sufficient number of objects across different classes, it can be utilized for slip detection and prevention on previously untrained objects.
+By reliably monitoring incipient slip, our approach predicts slip occurrences during object grasping tasks.
+Additionally, once the slip detection classifier is trained on a sufficient number of objects across different classes, the method has the generalizability to be applied for slip detection and prevention on previously untrained objects.